 Learning Japanese I think I'm learning Japanese I really think so

 So, you feel your nerdy energy is driving you to learn Japanese?
 Well, you have motivation, so that's a start.
 These days, the anime industry is collapsing, but there are still plenty of you out there who want to learn the language.
 Well, guess what?
 You won't learn the language by watching everything dubbed in godawful English voiceovers, so start watching your anime sub-only.
 Any entertainment from foreign countries should always be enjoyed in its native language, unless you're a child, illiterate, or you have some sort of eyesight problem and you can't read subtitles.
 It baffles me to read reviews of anime and the show gets a bad review because of the terrible English voice acting, even though when viewed with the original Japanese dialogue, the show is pretty cool.
 It's unfair to rate something unfairly due to the lack of English dubbing talent.
 I may sound like an old man, but you newbie anime fans have had it real easy.
-In the late 80's and early 90's, anime fans would watch Nth generation VHS tapes of anime shows in the raw, and we'd follow along reading episode guides in magazines such as Animag and Protoculture Addicts, or read episode guides we'd downloaded off of BBSes.
+In the late 80's and early 90's, we anime fans would watch Nth generation VHS tapes of anime shows in the raw, and we'd follow along reading episode synopsis guides in magazines such as Animag and Protoculture Addicts, or read episode guides we'd downloaded off of BBSes.
 You don't know what a BBS is, young whelp?
 Well, back in my day, we didn't have the Internet and the World Wide Web and high speed connections!
 We'd dial into one line BBSes with 2400 baud modems!
 You youngsters don't know how easy you have it!
 So stop whining about your English dubs already!
 Anyhow, if you insist on watching your anime dubbed in English, you're an idiot and you probably have no use for this article anyway, so get lost.

 Once you learn the basic elements of kanji, it becomes easier to take a kanji apart in your mind and use the parts as a mnemonic for remembering.
-Take for example "hare" or clear skies (晴れ), which makes sense because it is sun 日and blue 青 together, which describes a clear blue cloudless sky.
+Take for example hare or clear skies (晴れ), which makes sense because it is sun 日and blue 青 together, which describes a clear blue cloudless sky.
 When you can see how radicals associate with one another, you can quickly learn the kanji.
 For example, it is easy to see how mouth 口 and ground 土 together makes puke 吐く (haku).
 Neat, huh?

 The next step would be to get a book like Kodansha's Pocket Kanji Guide.
 This book is a way to identify kanji you cannot read.
 The two main ways is to either identify the kanji by its radical or by counting the brush strokes.
+This is a good way to try translating something you see and you want to try reading it despite the unfamiliar kanji.
+If you have access to a Japanese bookstore, like maybe taking a trip to Los Angeles or someplace that has a Japanese market, I recommend getting the kanji drills for Japanese children.
+They show you the stroke order and such, and show the onyomi and kunyomi for each kanji.

 Okay, so let's say you have plenty of basic Japanese language understanding and can identify several hundred kanji (if not writing them, at least being able to read them).
 If you can carry out a fairly decent conversation in Japanese, then you may be ready to finally start tackling stuff like video games and manga in its original form.